 Assessing eco-innovation also helps to increase awareness among people of responsibility for the environment and improves our comprehension of broader sustainable issues.
 As previously stated, there are obstacles to the adoption of eco-innovations, mostly because organizational changes are required, ranging from leadership styles to manufacturing processes.
-Additionally, it is an enormous chance but comes with risks and expenses,, which limits the potential of implementing "extreme" eco-innovations,.
-It needs labor and financial resources without an assurance of profit.
+Additionally, it is an enormous chance but comes with risks and expenses (Porter & Van der Linde, 1995; EC, 2023), which limits the potential of implementing "extreme" eco-innovations (Hazarika & Zhang, 2019; Bugnar et al., 2016).
+It needs labour and financial resources without an assurance of profit.
 Internally, organizational environment obstacles, including technical knowledge, governance of the environment, and accessible funding, have been identified in the literature.
-Furthermore, the company faces external obstacles related to the ecosystem it performs in, such as the accessibility of suppliers and funding from governments,,.
+Furthermore, the company faces external obstacles related to the ecosystem it performs in, such as the accessibility of suppliers and funding from governments (Kiefer et al., 2019; European Commission, 2022; EEA, 2023).

 The Sustainable Development Goals (SDGs) are related to the Eco-Innovation Scoreboard.
-"Eco-industries" are the subject of the socio-economic outcomes elements, which include indicators of export of goods from ecoindustries, employment in eco-industries, and turnover in eco-industries.
+"Eco-industries" are the subject of the socio-economic outcome elements, which include indicators of export of goods from eco-industries, employment in such industries, and turnover in them.
 SDG 9: Industry and Infrastructure emphasize that eco-industries may support inclusive, environmentally sustainable industrialization, innovation, and the development of resilient infrastructure.
-They support productive employment and growth that is
+They support productive employment and growth that is sustainable (SDG 8: Good Jobs and Economic Growth).
+The resource-use component of eco-innovation is the main emphasis of the Eco-IS.
+One of the main components of eco-innovation is resource efficiency.
+Decreasing resource consumption, as demonstrated by indicators of lowering material input and lowering energy input, is how eco-innovation activities are quantified.
+It makes sustainable production processes and industrialization (SDG 9: Industry and Infrastructure) easier.